bhmzZ07/bhmzZ07/README.md

 - 👀 I’m interested in modeling,reading books,cycling
 - 🌱 I’m currently learning java,DSA in c language,web developing app(GIT)
 - 📫 How to reach me bhoomikavallepu@gmail.com
+- Project:working on smart india Hackathon 2024 [fitness & sports]
+- Pronounce - she/her
+- Looking forward to learn new AI tools and collabrate with new technologies around the world...
 - ⚡ Fun fact: 10% coding and 90% trying y the coding isn't working..!!

 <!---